JacekDubikowski/build-your-own-framework/readme.md

    They represent class and interface elements during compilation.

    *ElementFilter* is a utility class that filters *Iterable<? extends Element>* or *Set<? extends Element>* to get expected elements with type narrowing to expected *Element* implementation.
-3. As the next step, we instantiate *TypeDependencyResolver* which is part of our framework.
+3. As the next step, we instantiate *TypeDependencyResolver*, which is part of our framework.
 The class is responsible for getting the type element, checking if it has only one constructor and what are the constructor parameters.
 We would cover its code later on.
 4. Then we resolve our dependencies using *TypeResolver* to be able to build our *BeanDefinition* instance.
-5. The last thing to do is to write Java files with definitions that we would cover in Step 5.
+5. The last thing to do is write Java files with definitions.
+We will cover it in Step 5.

 Getting back to TypeDefinitionResolver, the below code shows the implementation: